NULL-CALPOLY/CSC_308-309_NULL/README.md

 3. Enable “Format on Save” in your VS Code settings.

 4. Run npm run format before committing to format all files.

+# Backend Instructions

+1. Create a .env file with the MONGODB connection string.

+2. Label it as MONGODB_URI = "connection_string"

+3. make sure before doing git add, that you have .env in the gitignore file